Škoda 637

 The Škoda 637 is a Czechoslovak mid-size car that was made by Škoda from 1932 to 1935.

-The car has a 1,961 cc, six-cylinder, sidevalve engine, which is an enlarged version of the 1,792 cc engine introduced in the successful Škoda 633 in 1931.
+The car has a 1961 cc, six-cylinder, sidevalve engine, which is an enlarged version of the 1792 cc engine introduced in the Škoda 633 in 1931.
 Transmission is via a single-plate clutch and four-speed gearbox with synchronised third and fourth gears.

 The wheels are pressed steel, with drum brakes.
-The car has 12 Volt electrics.
+The electrical system runs on 12 volts.
 The body has pressed steel panels on an ash frame.